 This article will get brief details of SOLID principles, their benefits, and a high-level glimpse of each SOLID principles.

 1. SOLID principles benefits

-When applied together, these principles become a guideline to develop robust software products which are easily maintainable, testable, scalable and extensible.
+When applied together, these principles become a guideline to develop robust software products that are easily maintainable, testable, scalable, and extensible.

-Not only that, design principles help in reducing errors, easy code refactoring, make the code more efficient and helpful in achieving iterative development methodology – for example agile.
+Design principles help reduce errors, easy code refactoring, make the code more efficient, and help achieve iterative development methodology – for example, agile.

 2. Design Principle or Design Pattern?

 When we talk about design principles, most developers refer to the terms Design Pattern and Design Principles interchangeably.
 However, there is a difference between the two.

 Design Principles are more on suggesting the right and the wrong way of designing a particular system.
 In short, they just denote what to do for a particular problem statement as a solution.